velengel/texteditor/README.md

-This repository is intended for study and learning purposes. aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+This repository is intended for study and learning purposes.

 https://viewsourcecode.org/snaptoken/kilo/index.html